How to Use Visual Marketing to Boost Your Brand and Sales

 Pictures and Graphics:

-If you run an eCommerce, B2C business, pictures are key to selling your products — especially on Pinterest and Instagram.
+Pictures are key to selling your products and services — especially on Pinterest and Instagram.
 But what about B2B businesses like accountants and consultants who don’t really have visuals with a wow factor?
 That’s where infographics come in.
-Simply, they are graphics with information.
-It’s a way to take non-appealing data and make it visually appealing.
+Bascially, they are graphics with information.
+It’s a way to make non-appealing data visually appealing.

 Tips for using Pictures and Graphics: